 I realised this at the grand age of 25: I was sitting at my Accenture desk, the spring sun glowing happily outside my window, and the prospect of spending yet another summer, let alone the next few years, locked away in London’s business areas had never seemed so bleak.
 It suddenly occurred to me that life didn’t have to be so.
 There had to be other ways of living.

-And sure enough, a few months later, I found myself pedaling up mountains, working for a variety of cycle touring companies in the French, Swiss and Italian Alps, the Jura and the Vosges.
+And sure enough, a few months later, I found myself pedalling up mountains, working for a variety of cycle touring companies in the French, Swiss and Italian Alps, the Jura and the Vosges.
 A friend told me about Marmot Tours and the rest is history: James runs a fantastic ship giving his team all the responsibility and support we need to ensure cyclists have a wonderful (and occasionally brutal) time on their bikes and that the team feel fulfilled by their work.
 Three years on I still delight in meeting Marmoteers.
 I find my colleagues inspiring.
 And I still love my office.

 Since starting work in the outdoors I’ve enjoyed putting my new found freedom to good use.
 Having studied Social Anthropology at Cambridge University, I now have all the time I could wish for to travel, rediscover my passion for languages, history, my curiosity about places and people, and to think (I’m contemplating further study…).
-So far I have spent the work-quiet winter months in places like Guatemala volunteering as a hike guide for a fantastic non-profit called the Quetzaltrekkers, Colombia and more recently (Nov / Dec 2018), biking around Nepal, a country I will have to return to!
-Next stop: a 3 month bike packing adventure around New Zealand!
+So far I have spent the work-quiet winter months in places like Guatemala volunteering as a hiking guide for a fantastic non-profit called the Quetzaltrekkers, Colombia and more recently (Nov / Dec 2018), biking around Nepal, a country I will have to return to!
+Next stop: a 3-month bike packing adventure around New Zealand!

-Born and brought up in France, I’m really happy spend more time in my homeland, using my languages and enjoying the beautiful mountain ranges that I used to take for granted growing up.
+Born and brought up in France, I’m really happy to spend more time in my homeland, using my languages and enjoying the beautiful mountain ranges that I used to take for granted growing up.

 So all that said, I wish you a happy winter and spring of riding and look forward to meeting or seeing you again next summer!